• Home

 5. Create a vertical content strategy

-Now that you know who you're marketing to in your verticals, a great place to start in vertical marketing is content.
+Now that you know who you're marketing to in your verticals, a great place to start in your vertical marketing strategy is content.
 Content has a lower barrier to entry and reaches customers throughout your funnel.

 As you integrate your vertical content strategy into your main content strategy, should you go all-in on verticalization or make it an offshoot of more generic content?
-Both strategies can work, depending on how far you want to niche down.
+Both approaches can work, depending on how far you want to niche down.

 "We lead our vertical strategies with content that positions us as the experts in the community (vertical).
 First, by publishing plans and strategies that highlight our approach/process.
 Then, we demonstrate and validate these strategies with case studies.